 But you have to figure that there were countless other photographs depicting similarly-awe-inspiring feats of engineering prowess that we have never seen — because those feats turned out to be failures.

-This is a scene from of another feat of civil engineering: the creation — or the attempted creation — of the Port of Dallas.
+This is a scene from another feat of civil engineering: the creation — or the attempted creation — of the Port of Dallas.

 In 1892, the good ship Snag Boat Dallas of Dallas was employed to clear debris (called “snags”) out of the Trinity River in order to make the river navigable to ships.
 Dallas, it was imagined, it could be a port city to the Gulf of Mexico.